 The closest beach, South Padre Island, is distanced just shy of a hundred miles away from our data center keeping us safe from tidal waves and other water-related disasters.

-In recorded weather history McAllen has yet to see a serious hurricane or storm and is listed as a low-risk area for such weather disasters to occur, compared to other South Texas cities closer to the Gulf of Mexico.
+Throughout McAllen’s recorded weather history, there has yet to see a serious hurricane or storm to make landfall directly over the area and remains as a low-risk area compared to other Texas cities closer to the Gulf of Mexico.

-The Dallas and Houston areas, on the other hand, end up having more than three or four deadly hurricanes a year.
-The Houston area, in particular, is listed as “The Worst Place for Hurricanes in America” ranked as a top three city, experiencing frequent power outages during these environmental events.
+The Dallas and Houston metro areas, on the other hand, may experience more than three or four major hurricanes a year.
+The Houston area, in particular, is listed as “The Worst Place for Hurricanes in America” and is ranked as one of the top three cities that experience frequent power outages during these environmental events.

-McAllen is a safe place far away from disasters.
-At MDC Data Centers, we guarantee not only a top-notch service but also the peace of mind of having your assets in a secure and dependable location.
+McAllen is a safe place far away from disasters, and for us, at MDC Data Centers we guarantee not only a top-notch colocation and interconnection services but also the peace of mind of having your assets in a secure and dependable facility in a strategic location.